Tim Duncan: College career

 In the year before Duncan's arrival at Wake Forest University, the Demon Deacons had reached the Sweet 16, but then lost leading scorer Rodney Rogers, who entered the 1993 NBA draft.
 In the 1993–94 NCAA season, Coach Dave Odom was considering redshirting Duncan, but was forced to play him after fellow freshman big man Makhtar N'Diaye violated NCAA rules and eventually transferred to Michigan.
 Duncan wore No. 21 at Wake Forest in honor of his brother-in-law, Ricky Lowery, who had taught him to play basketball and had worn the same number when he was in college.
 He would continue to wear this number throughout his entire professional career.
 Duncan struggled with early transition problems and was even held scoreless in his first college game, but as the year progressed, he and teammate Randolph Childress led the Deacons to a 20–11 win–loss record.
 Duncan's style of play was simple yet effective, combining an array of low-post moves, mid-range bank shots, and tough defense.
 He was chosen to represent the U.S. in the 1994 Goodwill Games.
 Meanwhile, Duncan worked towards a degree in psychology and also took classes in anthropology and Chinese literature.
-Despite his heavy focus on basketball, Wake Forest psychology department chairperson Deborah Best said, "Tim ... was one of my more intellectual students. ...
+Despite his heavy focus on basketball, Wake Forest psychology department chairperson Deborah Best said he "was one of my more intellectual students. ...
 Other than his height, I couldn't tell him from any other student at Wake Forest."
 Duncan also established his reputation as a stoic player, to the extent that opposing fans taunted him as "Mr. Spock", the prototype of a logical, detached character from Star Trek.